 The most accurate way to identify what customers’ value is through buyer persona interviews.
 This work should already be done by Marketing.
 But it is often overlooked.
 The lack of this insight negatively impacts the effectiveness of campaigns.
 And it also hurts compensation planning.

 First, understand what the buyer cares about.
 Next, incent the sales rep to support the buying activity.
 It requires creativity to map incentives to buyer’s needs.
 The tendency is to reward internally-focused behaviors.
 Look for a connection to the customer in every compensated activity.
 Human Resources business partners can play an objective role here.
 Keep the buying process in mind with every compensation lever.
 In the long run, this will deliver revenue and margin growth, as well as loyal top sales performers.

 Schedule a meeting with your sales leaders to assess your current compensation plan.
 Will the incentives cause your sales people to engage in “high value” activities?

 Your business is unique.
 A tailored approach will align the reward system with your customers’ needs and drive better results.
 Get started at the middle of the year.
 Waiting until the end of the year is a common mistake.
 Yes, you need to see full year results to set the new targets.
 But much can be done to prepare.
 Develop a compensation task plan to get early activities done well in advance.
 Then yo’re ready to execute the final decisions quickly.

 It’s time for HR business partners to ensure that compensation is delivering results.
-Download the Compensation Checkpoint and answer the 11 questions.
+Download the Incentive Compensation Checkpoint and answer the 11 questions.
 In just a few minutes you’ll have a clear understanding they dynamics of your plan.
 If you need to take immediate action, it will be apparent.
 Your top sales performers will be focused on behaviors that will Make the Number.